 One of the leading reasons for subpar financial performance and senior management job loss in the nonprofit industry is poor financial managerial skills and comprehension.
 Don't let this area be the cause of your demise.
+Learn what makes a nonprofit organization different from a for-profit company and maximize your potential.

-- Establishing better comprehensive financial reporting procedures and analysis. - o 50% - What makes a non-profit organization different from a for-profit company - What is Unrelated Business Income Tax?
-(UBIT) - Explore the key differences between 501(C)(3) vs. 501(C)(6) exempt status - o Analyzing balance sheet statements and income statements - Learn how to read financial statements and increase your financial communication skills and assess for result and trends that impact sustainability and financial health - Touch briefly on budgeting and reporting to the board staff and members (segue into C310 Budgeting and the Bottom Line course) - Gaining a better understanding of key compliance issues of Federal Form 990 impacting your organization and learn how to tell "Your Good Story." - o 35% - Overview of federal forms: - Form 990N - Form 990EZ - Form 990 (core form 12 pages) - Understanding advanced compliance issues related to the Form 990 and governance. - o 15% - Code of ethics and conflict of interest policy - Documentation retention policy - Whistleblower policy - o Board review of Form 990 policy - o Compensation review and approval policy and process - Policy related to minutes for all board and committee meetings - o Disclosure of affiliations and joint ventures - Other related governance policies and disclosures
+- Establishing better comprehensive financial reporting procedures and analysis. - 0 50% - o What makes a non-profit organization different from a for-profit company - What is Unrelated Business Income Tax?
+(UBIT) - o Explore the key differences between 501(C)(3) vs. 501(C)(6) exempt status - o Analyzing balance sheet statements and income statements - o Learn how to read financial statements and increase your financial communication skills and assess for result and trends that impact sustainability and financial health - Touch briefly on budgeting and reporting to the board staff and members (segue into C310 Budgeting and the Bottom Line course) - Gaining a better understanding of key compliance issues of Federal Form 990 impacting your organization and learn how to tell "Your Good Story." - 0 35% - Overview of federal forms: - Form 990N - Form 990EZ - Form 990 (core form 12 pages) - Understanding advanced compliance issues related to the Form 990 and governance. - 0 15% - Code of ethics and conflict of interest policy - Documentation retention policy - Whistleblower policy - Board review of Form 990 policy - o Compensation review and approval policy and process - o Policy related to minutes for all board and committee meetings - Disclosure of affiliations and joint ventures - o Other related governance policies and disclosures